carbon-io/carbond/docs/guide/collections.rst

 :js:class:`~carbond.collections.Collection`.
 It allows you to configure an update schema, whether or not upserts are supported, and whether upserted objects are returned in the response body.
-The update schema is "loose" by default and only specifies that it should be an object.
-This should be tailored depending on the update language that your collection/datastore understand (e.g., `json patch`_).
+The update schema is "loose" by default and only specifies that it should be an ``object``.
+This should be tailored depending on the update scheme that your collection/datastore understands (e.g., `json patch`_).
 If upserts are enabled, an ``upsert`` parameter will be added to the list of parameters for the collection operation.

 .. code-block:: js